 3. Make sure you keep a record of all your correspondence with that body – it could be vital if the case goes to court.

-4. Also, keep a record of expenses that you’ve taken on as a result of the CPO – so you can claim these back.
-Keep in mind that you have a duty to “mitigate your loss”, which means that you won’t get paid for things that are made more expensive by your own actions.
+4. Also, keep a record of expenses that you’ve taken on as a result of the CPO – you may be able to claim these back.
+Keep in mind that you have a duty to mitigate your loss, which means that you won’t get paid for things that are made more expensive by your own actions.